avaapm/marveldataset2016/ReadMe.txt

  (1) Vessel Classification:
-	VesselClassification.dat is the corresponding file for vessel classification.
+	VesselClassificationUpdated.dat is the corresponding file for vessel classification.

 	Each line carries the information related to the training and the test images in the following structure: vessel ID, set index, class label, class label name